robit-man/Dropbear-Neck-Assembly/README.md

 ![Group 2](https://github.com/robit-man/dropbear-neck-assembly/assets/36677806/bd13c6f5-7a3f-4262-9891-4259f17abbe0)

+https://github.com/robit-man/dropbear-neck-assembly/assets/36677806/b25157ac-0184-4cff-bfda-d2495f46f825

 # DROPBEAR NECK ASSEMBLY

-https://github.com/robit-man/dropbear-neck-assembly/assets/36677806/b25157ac-0184-4cff-bfda-d2495f46f825

-## Overview

-This project is focused on the development of a robot head and neck assembly, controlled by an ESP32 DevKit V1.
+This repository is focused on the development of a robot head and neck assembly, controlled by an ESP32 DevKit V1.
 The assembly is designed to allow for precise movements in multiple axes, enabling the robot head to simulate human-like motions.
 The system is controlled via Bluetooth, allowing for wireless operation.

 ## Features